PhantomGamers/TellTaleWidescreenPatcher/README.md

 The Walking Dead - Michonne | Might crash on startup, cause unknown.
 The Walking Dead - A New Frontier | None found
 The Walking Dead The Final Season | None found
-The Wolf Among Us | Doesn't work, use Flawless Widescreen's Wolf Among Us patch The Walking Dead - The Definitive Series | Played through 100%, works Game of Thrones - Season 1 | Doesn't work, use Flawless Widescreen's Wolf Among Us patch Sam & Max Save the World Remaster (2020) | None found
+The Wolf Among Us | None found
+The Walking Dead - The Definitive Series | Played through 100%, works Game of Thrones - Season 1 | Doesn't work, use Flawless Widescreen's Wolf Among Us patch Sam & Max Save the World Remaster (2020) | None found